CastilloDel/FizzBuzz/README.md

 ### TypeScript

 The TS implementation uses a generator, which makes it different from the other ones.
 This one was developed with José Daniel Escánez Expósito.

+### Zig

+The Zig implementation is also a fairly simple implementation, but can be executed at compile time.